petervflocke/rotaryencoder_rpi/README.md

 This can be started via ssh or directly on RPI

-In this repository you can find two modules, which can be easyly resused in other projects.
+In this repository you can find two modules, which can be easily resused in other projects.

 ### Goodies: Interrupt driven rotary encoder class
 The [RotaryEncoder.py](https://github.com/petervflocke/rotaryencoder_rpi/blob/master/RotaryEncoder.py) module defines a class to handle operation of a 2-bit quadrature-encoded via interrupts and save the events in a queue to be proccess subsequently by a user application.

-Doing this via interrupts with an event queue, dispenses us from a repetive pooling of the current switch status and thus creates less timing requiremnst for the application end user interface loop.
-Interrupts approach to check the switch status reduce microprocessor load and eventually energy consuption.
+Doing this via interrupts with an event queue, dispenses us from a repetitive pooling of the current switch status and thus creates less timing requirement for the application end user interface loop.
+Interrupts approach to check the switch status reduce microprocessor load and eventually energy consumption.

 In order to test your own rotary knob / switch, [follow the hadware part - "Prepare rotary switch"](https://github.com/petervflocke/rpitvheadend#prepare-rotary-switch).

-Assuming that you already cloned this github repository, the code is in `menu`folder, check the code of [RotaryTest.py](https://raw.githubusercontent.com/petervflocke/rotaryencoder_rpi/master/RotaryTest.py) and correct, if neccessary used pins:
+Assuming that you already cloned this github repository, the code is in `menu `folder, check the code of [RotaryTest.py](https://raw.githubusercontent.com/petervflocke/rotaryencoder_rpi/master/RotaryTest.py) and correct, if neccessary used pins:

 ```python
 A_PIN  = 17 #wiring=0 A pin on rotary